CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

 </div>

-We can see that the area of influence of the store on the right, it's the one with the largest population.
+We can see that the area of influence of the store on the right, is the one with the highest population.
 Let's go a bit further and calculate and visualize the average revenue per person.

 ```python